openregulatory/templates/templates/qms/post-market-surveillance/post-market-surveillance-plan.md

    * Time span:

 The overall complaint rate is deemed acceptable if:
-* Less than 10% of complaints are associated with marginal severity of harm or higher
+* Less than 10% of complaints are associated with moderate severity of harm or higher
 * Overall number of complaints does not exceed 10% of total active users
+* (...)

+> Note: customize the acceptance criteria for the overall complaint rate to your setup

 ### Trends